-There’s a lot that goes into building a successful PPC (pay-per-click) campaign.
+A lot goes into building a successful PPC (Pay-Per-Click) campaign.
 From researching and selecting the right keywords, to arranging those keywords into well-organized campaigns and ad groups, to setting up PPC landing pages that are optimized for conversions, every step of the process counts.
 Whether you have already decided that PPC is the right way to build your brand or you’re still wondering if PPC is right for you, we have compiled all of the most frequently asked questions to help you better understand and create your first PPC campaign.

 What is PPC?

-PPC stands for Pay-per-click, and it’s how Google Adwords is commonly referred to due to the type of advertising.
-Simply put, Google Adwords is Google’s online advertising platform.
+PPC stands for Pay-per-Click, and it’s how Google Ads is commonly referred to due to the type of advertising.
+Simply put, Google Ads is Google’s online advertising platform.
 When a patient conducts a search in Google they receive three types of results, organic search results, local map listings and PPC.
-The PPC results include a little “AD” tag next to them, which indicate they are Google Adwords advertisements.
+The PPC results include a little “AD” tag next to them, which indicate they are Google Ads advertisements.